bazelbuild/rules_docker/README.md

   # OPTIONAL: Path to the xz binary.
   # Should be set explcitly for remote execution.
-  xz_path="<enter absolute path to the xz binary (in the remote exec env) here>", )
+  xz_path="<enter absolute path to the xz binary (in the remote exec env) here>",
+  # OPTIONAL: List of additional flags to pass to the docker command.
+  docker_flags = [
+    "--tls",
+    "--log-level=info",
+  ],

+)
 # End of OPTIONAL segment.